 MANNA ON MAIN STREET

-Wednesdays and Fridays, times vary Transportation Provided
+Wednesdays, times vary Transportation Provided

 Contact: Baylee Goodwin – email@example.com

 Relying on a core of volunteers, Manna seeks to end hunger in the North Penn region by providing food, fulfilling social service needs and conducting community education through a food pantry and soup kitchen, emergency financial aid, counseling and referrals in community outreach.
 Manna’s vision is “that everyone might be fed.”
 Volunteers will serve food, tend to guests, clean and do dishes.